imixs/imixs-docker/wildfly/README.md

 ### Permissions

-The Imixs Wildfly container start the wildfly server with a system user having the uid and gid 901.
+The Imixs Wildfly container start the wildfly server with a non-privileged system user having the uid and gid 901.

 If you share a volume from your host to container, make sure that the user 901 has write permissions for the corresponding host directories:

-    chgrp -R 901 /path/to/deployments
-    chmod 775 -R /path/to/deployments
+    chgrp -R 901 /path/to/deployments && chmod 775 -R /path/to/deployments

 ## Linking containers
-For Java enterprise applications you often need an additional database server. you can link the wildfly container to such an external container.
-The following example creates a link to a postgreSQL container with the name 'postgres', which is the host name to be used in a database-pool configuration:
+For Java enterprise applications you often need an additional database server.
+You can link the wildfly container to a database container using the docker overlay network which is automatically provided by docker.
+Within this network you can access a database server via  the docker servcice name.
+See the following docker-compose.yml file d

-     docker run --name="wildfly" -d \
-			-p 8080:8080 -p 9990:9990 \
-			-e WILDFLY_PASS="admin_password" \
-			--link database-postgres:postgres \
+	version: "3"
+	services:

+	  postgres:
+	    image: postgres:9.6.1
+	    environment:
+	      POSTGRES_PASSWORD: xxx
+	      POSTGRES_DB: db

+	  wildfly:
-			imixs/wildfly
+	    image: imixs/wildfly
+	    environment:
+	      WILDFLY_PASS: adminadmin
+	      POSTGRES_USER: "postgres"
+	      POSTGRES_PASSWORD: "xxx"
+	      POSTGRES_CONNECTION: "jdbc:postgresql://postgres/db"
+	    ports:
+	      - "8080:8080"
+	      - "9990:9990"
+	      - "8787:8787"

 # Debug Mode